hipe/tmx/fields/doc/issues/012-normal-normalization.md

-throughout this document we explore pitfalls like these that can stem from this "over-munging" approach. we do so specifically across the concerns of normalization, requiredness and defaulting; pointing out where such munging can present costs. we could broaden our focus and apply this same lexicon towards an attempted "munging" of `glob`, `flag` and "mondaic" attributes (all categories of [#014]
+throughout this document we explore pitfalls like these that can stem from this "over-munging" approach. we do so specifically across the concerns of defaulting, ad-hoc normalization and requiredness; pointing out where such munging can present costs. we could broaden our focus and apply this same lexicon towards an attempted "munging" of `glob`, `flag` and "mondaic" attributes (all categories of [#014]